material-motion/material-motion/README.md

 ## Motivation

-Interactivity and motion play an important role in software interfaces, yet there is often a gap between what a software creator can imagine and what can be built in production code.
+Interactivity and motion play an important role in software interfaces.
+Even so, there is often a gap between what a software creator can imagine and what can be built in production code.

 Material Motion aspires to empower creators with the language and tools to describe and implement rich, interactive motion.